craig0990/react-gjs/README.md

 - Sensible memory usage guarantees
 - Meson packaging
 - Tested GResource support when packaged
-- Script for running in broadway with livereload (I have this working elsewhere, need to bring it in)
+- ~~Script for running in broadway with livereload (I have this working elsewhere, need to bring it in)~~ basic version working, would be nice to set `GTK_INSPECTOR_DISPLAY=wayland-0`, but appears to crash

 ## Can I help?